snotskie/ttrpg/md/index.md

 ---
 <!-- _class: rules -->

-Also note, Checks use the terms "fail" and "succeed," while Contests use "lose" and "win" instead.
+Also note, Checks use the terms "fail," "succeed," and "target," while Contests use "lose," "win," "Attack," and "Defend" instead.

 When an effect only mentions failing or succeeding Checks, it does not affect losing or winning Contests.
 And when an effect only mentions losing or winning Contests, it does not affect failing or succeeding Checks.